top of page

 Don't forget to get your first stamp and stamp booklet.

-The first day is pretty easy-going but it's still a full day so take the first bus.
-We walked leisurely until our first stop in Takahara village and had a look around their rest house and enjoyed the views.
+The first day is pretty easy-going but it's still a full day so make sure to take the first bus of the day.
+It's a leisurely walk until the first stop in Takahara village.
+The rest house has nice views and is good for a snack break and to use toilets.

-After Takahara it was still about 9km until Chikatsuyu-oji.
+After Takahara it's still about 9km until Chikatsuyu-oji.
 Look out for the mountain crabs when you cross some of the streams.
 You'll also pass a michi-no-eki which sells premade food.
-We picked up our dinner here.
+You can pick up dinner and snacks here.
+The options for premade food are nicer than the supermarket in Chikatsuyu.

 It took us 7:30h of pretty slow walking with plenty of picture stops and little breaks.
 We started at 9am and arrived at the campground at 4:30.